-In State Forest Resources Agency forests there is created network of 442 towers aimed to observation of forest area, 224 of them with television surveillance system.
-3,6 mio ha are covered by air patrol.
-State forest enterprises systematically conduct awareness rising activities aimed to explain safety regulations within fire danger period in forets, define persons who violate such regulations and fined them.
+In State Forest Resources Agency forests there is a network composed of towers aimed to observation of forest area, half of them with television surveillance system.
+State forest enterprises systematically conduct awareness rising activities aimed to explain safety regulations within fire danger period in forests, define persons who violate such regulations and fined them.